Programming-Notes-all-languages/C-Notes/Selection Statements/Readme.md

 </details>

 <details>
-  <summary>Write a program that prompts the user to enter two dates and then indicates which date comes earlier on the calender (assuming the date is in year 2000 or later):
+  <summary>Write a program that prompts the user to enter two dates and then indicates which date comes earlier on the calendar (assuming the date is in year 2000 or later):
   Enter first date (mm/dd/yy): <u>3/6/08</u>
   Enter second date (mm/dd/yy): <u>5/17/07</u>
   5/17/07 is earlier than 3/6/08</summary>